JnyJny/busylight/README.md

 | [**MuteMe**][7] | MuteMe Original, Mute Mini, MuteSync |
 | [**ThingM**][6] | Blink(1) |

-Request support for a new device by [opening anissue][busylight-core-issues] in the Busylight Core project.
+Request support for a new device by [opening an issue][busylight-core-issues] in the Busylight Core project.

 ## Basic Install